umbraco/UmbracoDocs/14/umbraco-cms/tutorials/add-microsoft-entra-id-authentication.md

 This tutorial takes you through configuring Microsoft Entra ID (Azure Active Directory/Azure AD) for the member login on your Umbraco CMS website.

 {% hint style="warning" %}
-Entra ID (formerly Azure AD) conflicts with Umbraco ID when used for backoffice user logins on Umbraco Cloud projects, though this does not affect member logins.
+Microsoft Entra ID (formerly Azure Active Directory) conflicts with Umbraco ID when used for backoffice user logins on Umbraco Cloud projects, though this does not affect member logins.

 **We strongly recommend against using Entra ID for backoffice authentication on Umbraco Cloud projects**.